Trigger-FK/trigger-fk.github.io/content/about.md

 +++

 I am a Ph.D. student at Kyushu University, Joint Graduate School of Mathematics for Innovation.
-Currently, I work at the Control & Optimization Laboratory, advised by Associate Professor Kaoru Yamamoto.
+Currently, I work at the Control & Optimization Laboratory, advised by Prof. Kaoru Yamamoto.

 My research interests lie in control theory, especially in applying control-theoretic methods to real-world systems such as robots and quadcopters.
 In particular, I aim to evaluate to what extent control performance can be improved by applying theoretical methods in practical environments, and to explore how control performance can be further enhanced under real-world conditions.